RomanLut/hx-esp32-cam-fpv/README.md

 ![alt text](doc/images/gs_internal_wifi.jpg "gs internal wifi")

-NEXMON drivers offer monitor and packet injection for internal wifi card of Raspberry Pi.
-Original idea was to build exremely cheap ground station based on Raspberry Pi with inernal antena replaced by dipople.
+**NEXMON** drivers https://github.com/seemoo-lab/nexmon offer monitor and packet injection for internal wifi card of Raspberry Pi.
+Original idea was to build exremely cheap ground station based on Raspberry Pi with internal antena replaced by dipople.

-Unfortunatelly this attempts was unsuccessfull.
+Unfortunatelly these attempts was unsuccessfull.

-NEXMON drivers do support monitor mode and are used in Kali Linux builds for Rapsberry Pi.
+**NEXMON** drivers do support monitor mode and are used in Kali Linux builds for Rapsberry Pi.
 Unfortunatelly, to many packets are missed while listening for high-bandwidth stream.
-Packet injection barely works; few packets can be send which  might be enough for wifi death, but not for sending data stream.
-Attapts to use packet injection crash the driver.
-Attempts to send packet leads to lossing 70% of incoming packets.
+Packet injection barely works; few packets can be sent which  might be enough for wifi deauth, but not for sending data stream.
+Attempts to use packet injection crash the driver.
+Attempts to send packets lead to lossing 70% of incoming packets.
+Packet injection is disabled in the last builds of Kali Linux.

-Even with external 2dbi dipole soldered properly, sensitivity is very bad.
-RSSI shows values 20db less compared to rtl8812au card.
+Even with external 2dBi dipole soldered properly, sensitivity is very bad.
+RSSI shows values 20dB less compared to rtl8812au card.
 In experimental single directional fpv system I was able to achieve ~20m transmission distance.

-Additionally, the re is a bug in driver: if wifi hotspot which was associated last time is not available on boot, driver crashes on boot and wifi adaper is not available (bas surpise on the field!).
+Additionally, there is a bug in the driver: if wifi hotspot which was associated last time is not available on boot, driver crashes on boot and wifi adapter is not available (a surpise on the field!).

 Lesons learned:

   - a wifi card with a good sensitivity and proper drivers with monitor mode and packet injection support is a key factor for successfull open source digital FPV system.
 So far only rtl8812au matches this creiteria and is recommended choise.

-- you should aim for the best reception possible on ground; gs should not be cheap.
-Air unit should be cheap - it can crash of fly away; GS is not.
+  - you should aim for the best reception sensitivity possible on ground; GS should not be cheap.
+Air unit should be cheap - it can crash or fly away; GS is not.

 ## Using sensors with long flex cables

 ![alt text](doc/images/long_flex_cable.jpg "long flex cable")

-esp32cam can not rotate camera image and thus should be mounted vertically (vertical image flip is possible).
-Such form factor is not the best for small plane.
+**esp32cam** can not rotate image and thus should be mounted vertically (vertical image flip is possible).
+Such form factor is not the best for a small plane.

 Sensors can be bought with flex cables of various length.

 Unfortunatelly attempt to use sensor with long flex cable was unsuccessfull.
 Flex cable wires cary high frequency (10Mhz) digital signals which produce a lot of RF noise.
 GPS sensor mounted in less then 7cm from esp32cam was jammed completely.
-Micro plane does not have a lot of space to separate GPS sensor from esp32cam.
-Even moved to the end of the wing (15cm) it still barely found any satellites. esp32cam and flex cable shielding improved situation a little bit, but not enough to trust GPS sensor and try a range testing.
+Micro plane does not have a lot of space to separate GPS sensor from **esp32cam**.
+Even moved to the end of the wing (15cmaway from **esp32cam**) it still barely found any satellites. **esp32cam** and flex cable shielding improved situation a little bit, but not enough to trust GPS sensor and try a range testing.

-esp32cam with long flex cable has been replaced with compact esp32s3sense board.
+**esp32cam** with long flex cable has been replaced with compact **esp32s3sense** board.

 # FAQ